2022 Lebanese general election: Beirut explosion

 On 4 August 2020, the explosion of several thousand tons of ammonium nitrate stored in a hangar in the Port of Beirut caused considerable human and material damage across the city and the port.
 The final toll was over 235 dead and over 7,000 injured and damage estimated at over $10 billion and estimated to have left 300,000 homeless.
 The industrial-port zone of the Port of Beirut's badly affected, further aggravating the economic situation.
 Vital for Lebanon, the port is the most important trading centres in Lebanon which ensures the transit of 60% of the country's imports.

 Electorate

 Electoral system

 In accordance with the Lebanese practice of political confessionalism, the Lebanese religious communities distribute reserved seats in the different constituencies according to their demographic weight.
-The distribution of votes is proportional.
-Once all the ballot papers have been counted, the total of valid votes in each constituency is divided by the number of seats to be filled, which gives the electoral threshold necessary for a list to obtain a seat.
-The distribution of seats is done between the lists having reached this quorum proportionally according to the percentage of votes obtained, then within the lists in accordance with the denominational quotas and the number of preferential votes obtained by the candidates.
+The total votes in each constituency is divided by the number of seats to be filled, providing the electoral threshold necessary for a list to obtain a seat.
+Seats are first distributed between the lists having reached this threshold, then within the lists in accordance with the denominational quotas and the number of preferential votes obtained by the candidates.